kireerik/refo/README.md

 | `defaultFormat`	| `'Letter'`			| Default PDF page size format.
 This won't be included in the PDF file name by default. |
 | `formats`		| `[defaultFormat, 'A4']`	| An array of generated PDF page size formats.
 A HTML document is saved in 2 formats by default. |

+PDF files are saved to the root of the `staticDirectory` by default.
+You can modify this behaviour with a custom `getFileNamePrefixum` function.

 ### Core